OGGM/oggm.github.io/index.md

 ## About

-We are a group of scientists which aim is to develop open source tools to better understand the past and future dynamics of glaciers at the global scale.
+We are a group of scientists working together to better understand the past and future evolution of mountain glaciers at the global scale.

 Our major project is [OGGM](https://github.com/OGGM/oggm), a modular and open source model for glacier dynamics.
 Building upon and extending